dieuduytanck2k/terraform/README.md

 terraform apply
 ```

-# 4. Create a GCS Bucket for Terraform State
+# 5. Create a GCS Bucket for Terraform State

 You can see this configuration in the `main.tf` file.

 <img src="./image/gcs.png" alt="Bucket for Statefile" width="300"/>

-# 5. Migrate statefile from local to GCS
+# 6. Migrate statefile from local to GCS bucket

 ```config
 terraformm init -reconfig